 Change management is the process by which individuals and organizations adapt to changes, be they necessary for growth or thrust upon them.
-Managing a change project requires a set of tools, resources, processes, skills, and principles to achieve the project’s desired outcomes.
+Managing a change project requires a set of tools, resources, processes, skills, people analytics, and principles to achieve the project’s desired outcomes.
 Managing change at the organizational level requires the development of leadership competencies and strategic capabilities at all levels of an organization.

 ATD’s research report Change Enablement: Skills for Addressing Change found that 92 percent of organizations have experienced change in the past three years.
 Forces such as automation, globalization, and the need to upskill and reskill employees are influencing the workforce and accelerating the rate of change.